lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Note that a COSE header map can contain several header parameters, for example { x5u, x5t } or { kid, kid_context }.

-ID_CRED_x MAY also identify the authentication credential by value.
+ID_CRED_x MAY also identify the credential by value.
 For example, a certificate chain can be transported in ID_CRED_x with COSE header parameter c5c or x5chain, defined in {{I-D.ietf-cose-cbor-encoded-cert}} and {{I-D.ietf-cose-x509}} and credentials of type CWT and CCS can be transported with the COSE header parameters registered in {{cwt-header-param}}.

 # Authentication Related Verifications {#auth-validation}